Department of Communications

 The Department has been extremely successful in attracting a diverse faculty, with a balance in 2013 of approximately half male and female faculty.
 The faculty in 2013 included a mix of 10 whites, 12 African Americans and 1 Asian American, and natives of Africa, China and Jamaica.

-to maintain a balance representing gender and ethnicity; to meet or exceed the university average for minority faculty employed per academic unit.
+Our Goal: to maintain a balance representing gender and ethnicity; to meet or exceed the university average for minority faculty employed per academic unit.

 In keeping with the goals outlined in the Department’s Strategic Plan, the Department of Communications’ goal each year is to increase enrollment in underserved population groups.
 Our intent continues to be a minority student enrollment reflective of the population demographics of the University.

-To focus on diversity by increasing enrollment in underserved population groups by 1% each year with the university target of 5% by the 2017 academic year.
+Our Goal: To focus on diversity by increasing enrollment in underserved population groups by 1% each year with the university target of 5% by the 2017 academic year.
 Complete a departmental diversity document based on the guidelines, goals, and objectives of the university’s current diversity document.

 The Department of Communication's commitment to diversity extends to all our programmatic activity, including but not limited to our curriculum.
 Courses that deal specifically with diverse and multicultural themes include: COMM 1040 Introduction to Mass Communication, COMM 4320 Intercultural Communication, COMM 4510 Multimedia Journalism, COMM 4340, African American Rhetoric, and COMM 3520 Communications Law & Ethics, as well as required courses in the Communication Studies, Mass Communication, and Theatre tracks.
 In addition, programmatic diversity is reflected in a variety of initiatives and activities, such as our sponsorship of special events, our invitations to visiting professionals, our student organizations, our support for study abroad, and the participation of our faculty in professional development and other activities of the school.
 See Section 3 and accompanying appendices of the Accreditation Report for specific information.

-To steadily increase the opportunities for students to be exposed through curriculum and other programmatic activity on dimensions of diversity and multicultural awareness.
+Our Goal: To steadily increase the opportunities for students to be exposed through curriculum and other programmatic activity on dimensions of diversity and multicultural awareness.

 Achieving our Goals and Assessing our Progress